 Organizations must shift gears and safeguard against these talent crisis drivers.
 Employers will need to think outside the box to train and retain the workforce of the future as reinforced by many industry thought leaders.
 Now is the time to change direction, and not let the talent shortage change the direction of your organization’s prosperity and profitability.

 The Skills Revolution is upon us – are you ready to respond?
 Contact Franklin Apprenticeships to learn more about the power of high quality, registered apprenticeship programs as your organization’s response to the skills shortage.

-Also, find out how employers in the State of Missouri and the State of Maryland can respond by engaging in two new programs targeting automotive and technology apprenticeships in the State.
-Click on the following program links for more details: AutoMOtive! and Missouri Digital.
+Also, find out how employers in the State of Missouri and the State of Maryland can respond by engaging in two new programs targeting technology apprenticeships in the State.
+Click on the following program links for more details: Missouri Digital and Maryland Digital.